 Once normal-set concrete has been placed, it must be maintained at the above temperature and kept moist for at least 72 hours to allow adequate initial curing.
 Insulating blankets, heated mats, and/or heated enclosures may be necessary.
 Don’t wait until the last minute to confirm that protective equipment and supplies are on site.

 Proper handling of field-cured cylinders is critical during cold weather.
 When used to confirm suitable field strength for formwork removal, post-tensioning, or steel erection, every reasonable effort must be made to ensure these cylinders receive the same temperature and moisture treatment as the concrete they represent.

 Modifying concrete mix designs during the winter may be worth considering.
 Using higher-strength mixes can lead to early strength gain, thereby allowing faster formwork removal.
-Other suggestions include lower water/cementitious material ratios; adding additional cement; using a non-chloride accelerating admixture; or using a Type III cement .
+Other suggestions include lower water/cementitious material ratios; adding additional cement; using a non-chloride accelerating admixture; or using a Type III cement (high-early strength).

-Using slag or fly ash mineral admixtures should be approached cautiously during cold weather.
-Mineral ad mixtures can retard initial strength gain, which can be more pronounced in cold weather.
-An accelerating admixture may be required if the delayed strength gain impacts finishing or formwork removal.
+Using common mineral admixtures, such as slag or fly ash, should also be approached cautiously during cold weather periods.
+There are numerous advantages to using mineral admixtures, but they can also retard initial strength gain.
+This effect tends to be more pronounced in cold weather, and an accelerating admixture may be required if the delayed strength gain impacts finishing or formwork removal.